-The VRC provides digital imaging stations and a Portfolio Photography Room to members of the department who wish to create their own images.
-We also scan images in support of teaching in the department.
+The VRC provides digital imaging stations, photography equipment, a Portfolio Photography Room, and training to members of the department who wish to digitize images or photograph artwork.
+We also digitize images in support of teaching, learning, and scholarship in the department.

 The VRC maintains digital imaging stations for Art and Art History faculty and students, and provides training by appointment to department members in image scanning, processing, and archiving strategies for purposes such as classroom presentations, artist portfolios, and publishing.
 For optimal color management, lighting is daylight balanced (5000K), backdrop walls are painted an RGB-balanced gray, and the equipment is calibrated regularly.

 - iMacs (Intel Core 2 Duo) with Adobe Creative Cloud suite (Photoshop, Lightroom, Illustrator, Premiere Pro, InDesign, Adobe Reader, Acrobat Standard, Acrobat Professional, and Acrobat Professional Extended, After Effects, Animate, Audition, Flash Builder, Scout, Bridge, Dimension, Dreamweaver, InCopy, Media Encoder, Muse, Prelude, Spark, SpeedGrade, Story Plus, and other Adobe applications and services)

 - Flatbed scanner: Epson Expressions 10000XL, tabloid size (12” x 17”)

 - Epson DS-6500, letter size with document feeder

 - Epson GT-2500, letter size with document feeder

 - First come, first served.
 Undergraduate students may use the equipment during VRC hours only.
 Art and Art History faculty and graduate students may use the equipment after hours with Buff OneCard access.